mcmahon-lab/error_mitigation_vqe/README.md

 # Overview
-This code allows you to reproduce the experiments performed by Rosenberg et al (2021).
-Specifically, it contains functions to optimize variational ansatze both classically and hybridly, as well as functions to implement a variety of error mitigation techniques.
+This code allows you to reproduce the experiments performed by Rosenberg _et al_. [arXiv:2106.01264](https://arxiv.org/abs/2106.01264) (2021).
+Specifically, it contains functions to optimize variational ansatze both classically and hybridly, as well as functions to implement a variety of error-mitigation techniques.

-# To cite
-To cite this code, cite the corresponding paper and link to this URL.
-If you have any questions or comments about this code, please contact Eliott Rosenberg at enr27--at--cornell--dot--edu.

 # Dependencies
 Version numbers indicate the version I used.
 Other versions may also be compatible.